 Curling is a low-key Canadian sport that can be enjoyed by everyone.
 Free socials for first-time curlers are often held by the Peterborough Curling Club.
 Other local clubs include the Peterborough Rowing Club and the Peterborough Minor Lacrosse Association.

 The City of Peterborough Recreation Division provides a variety of instructional sports programs.
-For a list of programs offered please view the Leisure and Culture Guide.
+For a list of programs offered, please view the Fun Guide.